lookout / tracing

 | Jobs and queues | Breadcrumbs + queue trace propagation + performance |

-| Queries | Optional SQL breadcrumbs; DB spans + query insights when performance DB collector on |
+| Queries | Sampled SQL breadcrumbs (default on); DB spans with fingerprint, bindings, slow flag + root rollup (db.total_duration_ms, db.slow_query_count) when performance DB collector on |

 | Database transactions | Breadcrumbs when instrumentation.database_transactions or comprehensive_collection |

-| Cache events | Breadcrumbs + optional cache spans |
+| Cache events | Cache breadcrumbs (default on) + cache spans (default on when performance enabled) |

 | Redis commands | Breadcrumbs + optional Redis spans |